maflcko/b-c-gui-translations-review/reviews/zh_TW.md

         <source>Hide</source>
         <translation>躲</translation>

 YES
-The translation "躲" means "to hide oneself" or "to hide from someone" and is generally used in the context of avoiding or hiding oneself physically.
-It is not an appropriate translation for the English UI term "Hide," which generally means to conceal or make an element not visible.
-A more appropriate translation for UI contexts is "隱藏."
+The translation "躲" means "to hide" in the sense of "to physically hide oneself", not in the sense of "hide" as a user interface action (e.g., hiding a window or element).
+The correct translation for the UI action "Hide" in Traditional Chinese is "隱藏".

 Correct translation:
 隱藏
 ```